iAmAndrewCarroll/401ops/lab/lab14.md

 ### Part 4: Reporting
 Answer the below discussion prompts in your own words:

-- How does Snort differ from a LAN firewall appliance?
+**1. How does Snort differ from a LAN firewall appliance?**
+- **Snort**: Primarily a Network Intrusion Detection System (NIDS), it monitors network traffic for suspicious activity and logs or alerts based on predefined rules.
+It focuses on analyzing traffic and identifying potential threats.
+- **LAN Firewall Appliance**: Primarily concerned with controlling access to a network by allowing or blocking traffic based on predefined security rules.
+It acts as a barrier at the network's entry points to prevent unauthorized access.

-- Why would a security team deploy an NIDS solution?
+**2. Why would a security team deploy a NIDS (Network Intrusion Detection System) solution?**
+- **Detection of Intrusions**: To monitor network traffic for signs of malicious activity or policy violations.
+- **Security Posture Analysis**: To gain insights into the network's security status and identify potential vulnerabilities.
+- **Compliance and Forensics**: To meet regulatory compliance requirements and aid in forensic analysis during or after a cyber incident.

-- What are some limitations/shortcomings of an NIDS solution?
-In other words, what malicious activity would an NIDS not detect?
+**3. What are some limitations/shortcomings of a NIDS solution?
+In other words, what malicious activity would a NIDS not detect?**
+- **Encrypted Traffic**: NIDS often cannot inspect the contents of encrypted traffic (like HTTPS), potentially missing malicious activity within it.
+- **Evasion Techniques**: Attackers can use sophisticated evasion techniques (like fragmenting packets) to bypass detection.
+- **High Volume of False Positives/Negatives**: NIDS can generate false alarms (flagging benign activities as malicious) or miss actual threats, requiring careful tuning and constant updates.
+- **Internal Network Threats**: Limited in detecting malicious activity originating from within the network, especially if the traffic does not cross the NIDS monitoring point.
+- **Resource Intensive**: Monitoring and analyzing all network traffic can be resource-intensive and may lead to performance issues.

 Stretch Goals (Optional Objectives)
 Pursue these optional objectives if you are an advanced user or have remaining lab time.